 The motions alleged that the court lacked personal jurisdiction over the defendants, since they had not had contacts with the district for more than a decade at the time of the lawsuit.

 On Oct.
-6, 2011, the Superior Court of the State of Delaware granted Bell Asbestos Mines’ motion for summary judgement, which is a court order ruling no factual issues remain to be tried and therefore all causes of action in a legal claim can be decided upon certain facts without the need of a trial.
+6, 2011, the Superior Court of the State of Delaware granted Bell Asbestos Mines’ motion for summary judgment.
+A court order that means no factual issues remain to be tried.
+All causes of action in the legal claim could be decided based on the facts without a trial.

-At the time, Bell owned Atlas, but since they later broke into separate companies, it was not clear which of the two successor corporations should be held liable for Robert Truitt’s injuries.
+At that time, Bell owned Atlas, but since the companies later split into separate corporations, it was unclear which of the two successor companies should be held liable for Truitt’s injuries.

 Bell’s Asbestos Products & Workers at Risk